foskvs/OS-X-Voodoo-PS2-Controller/README.md

 ### Change Log:

+2018-05-6 v1.8.34

+- fix bug with DisableDevice when used with the Synaptics profile

+2018-05-05 v1.8.33 (redacted)

+- change BogusDeleteThreshX and BogusDeltaThreshY for Thinkpad_TrackPad profile (Lenovo T420)

+- change default delay for findMouseDevice to 100ms

+2018-04-24 v1.8.32

+- add trackpad prefpane properties for VoodooPS2Mouse when ActLikeTrackpad is set

+no release v1.8.31

+- merge jcsnider's pull request for better Thinkpad trackpoint support

+2018-04-18 v1.8.30

+- Wait (default) 500ms before checking for PS2 mouse in findMouseDevice

+- FindMouseDelay can be overriden in VoodooPS2Controller.kext Info.plist or with kernel flag vps2_findmousedelay

 2017-10-31 v1.8.29

 - Fixed lid sleep issue with ProBook series (the fix disables keygen when spurious key make code 'e0 05'/make received)